ProfRandom/WCB-Dev/000 -- In Progress/§ Ontosomic Expansion of "Life" Concepts.md

+# Development Notes

+# Ontosomic Expansion of "Life" Concepts  §

+## Canonization Triage
+- **Strongly Suggest Canonizing:**
+  - **Ontosomy** (n.): the classification and study of expanded "life-like" systems.
+  - **Ontosomic** (adj.): relating to or characteristic of ontosomy.
+  - Domain categories: Carbonic, Nitrogenic, Hydrogenic, Silicate, Exotic.
+  - Structural categories: Parasitic, Colonial, Planetary-scale Ontosomics.
+  - Ethical/philosophical frames: Terraforming = Genocide, Containment Hypothesis.

+- **Revisit for Clarity / Refinement:**
+  - Solvent/metabolic subtype names (Ammoniac, Bihydrazinic, etc.).
+  - Uneven detail level between subtypes.
+  - Planetary-scale Ontosomics (needs examples, clearer boundary with Exotic).

+- **Developmental / Optional:**
+  - Full neolex list of solvent-driven branches (keep grouped for now).
+  - Ultra-speculative expansions (e.g., biofluoric, biophosphoric).

+---

+### Derivative Forms (for flexible use)
+- **Ontosomically** (adv.): in a manner relating to ontosomy.
+- **Ontosome** (n.): an individual entity considered within ontosomy.
+- **Ontosomial** (adj.): variant descriptive form, parallel to “anatomial.”

+---
+---
+---

 # Ontosomic Expansion of "Life" Concepts

-> Please note: this is a WBN conceptual framework.
+> Please note: this is a WCB conceptual framework.
 It is not intended to define life in the real world, but to provide a structured, thesiastic system for worldbuilding.

 ---